The Group (New Zealand art): Members

 During its time, The Group had some notable names within New Zealand’s contemporary art scene joined as its members.
 Members of The Group were dominated by female artists except in 1932.

+James Cook joined in 1931and exhibited with The Group in 1931 and 1932.

 Rita Angus joined The Group in 1932.
 During her membership, she contributed fifteen works to the 1938 show.
 Angus has been a well-known name within the contemporary art scene of New Zealand, hence her membership boosted the reputation of The Group.
 She also introduced some artists such as Bensemann to become a member of The Group.

 Leo Bensemann was a mainly self-taught artist as he, the son of a German blacksmith, grew up in an underprivileged rural environment.
 He withdrew his membership with CSA, where his works were exhibited during 1935 to 1938, to join The Group in 1938 after moving to Christchurch to pursue his with his membership being proposed by Rita Angus.
 The shared house of Bensemann, Rita Angus, and Lawrence Baigent was the informal headquarters and regular meeting spot of The Group.
 His art expression and style revolutionised the art scene of Christchurch as a result of his membership – free of influence from traditional methods that were taught in art school.
 Bensemann style focused on portraitures and graphic media, distinguishing himself from most The Group’s artists whose predominated subject is landscape.

 Coming from rather similar background with Bensemann, Toss Wollaston became member of The Group in 1936.
 His style was similar to Bensemann’s in free and radical mindsets as they shared the same mentor.
 Wollaston shared the same apartment with Angus and Bensemann for some time.

 Rata Lovell-Smith was a regular contributor to CSA in the 1920s until she left the institution for The Group.
 Her style mainly depicts landscape with poster-like colour palettes.

 Olivia Spencer Bower was born in England.
 She graduated Canterbury College School of Art and started having her works showed with The Group from 1936.
 Preferred medium was using watercolour to depict landscape and figure subjects.